GoTab-Inc/Docucache/packages/docuquery/README.md

 ## Usage

 Similar to tanstack-query, documents are fetched through queries and updated through mutations.
 Both queries and mutations can return a set of optimistic data to render to the UI while the actual async functionality is happening, thereby presenting a nice interface to the user.
+This process is called an `operation`.

-Creating queries and mutations is as simple as wrapping any existing async functions that return data with the `query` or `mutation` functions.
+Creating an operation is as simple as wrapping any existing async functions that return data with the `operation` function from a docuquery client, which shares most arguments with tanstack query with a few differences that enable the fine grained, detached, resource watching.
-This will then

 ```ts
 import {createClient} from '@docucache/docuquery';